mars90226/quick-cd/README.md

 ## Usage

-Here's a example: You want to quickly switch to "C:\Documents and Settings"
+Here's an example: You want to quickly switch to "C:\Documents and Settings"

 1. You need to add the directory first, so you can navigate it later on.
 Cd to that directory and type `qcd -a document`.
 This will add the current directory with a name _document_.